jeff-saupe/ScheduleCleaner/README.md

 This option allows you to **automatically import** or just **download** the cleaned calendar by URL - without touching any code!

-You have two options to create your schedule URL.
+There are **two** ways to create your schedule URL:

-1. Visit [https://schedule-cleaner.herokuapp.com](https://schedule-cleaner.herokuapp.com) to configure your schedule.
-You can skip to [📆 Importing the calendar](#-Importing-the-calendar) when you have your URL.
+1. Visit [schedule-cleaner.herokuapp.com](https://schedule-cleaner.herokuapp.com) to configure your schedule automatically.
+You can skip to [📆 Importing the calendar](#-Importing-the-calendar) as soon as you've generated the URL.
 2. Configure the URL manually as described below.

 </br>